WHAT are the areas of Gifted Identification?

 What does this specifically LOOK LIKE in the KENT CITY SCHOOLS?

-Grade Level Screening: All students in grades two (2) and four (4) will be assessed in the fall with: CogAT 7 (Cognitive Abilities Test) to assess overall cognitive ability; ITBS (Iowa Test of Basic Skills) to assess specific academic ability in Reading, Math, Science, and/ or Social Studies
+Grade Level Screening: All students in grades two (2) and four (4) will be assessed in the fall with: CogAT 8 (Cognitive Abilities Test) to assess overall cognitive ability; ITBS (Iowa Test of Basic Skills) to assess specific academic ability in Reading (grade 2) and Math (2 and 4).
+Star Reading is used for grades 3-12.

 Visual and Performing Arts: Nominated Kent students are evaluated at the annual Summit Area Gifted Educators assessment day each spring.

-Referrals at any time (cognitive ability, academic achievement, creative thinking, or visual/ performing arts) may be initiated at any time with the building principal.
+Referrals at any time (cognitive ability, academic achievement (Reading, Math, Science, and/ or Social Studies), creative thinking, or visual/ performing arts) may be initiated at any time with the building principal.

-– All assessments used have been approved by the Ohio Department of Education and are listed in the Chart of Approved Gifted Identification / Screening Instruments.
+– All assessments used have been approved by the Ohio DEW and are listed in the Chart of Approved Gifted Identification / Screening Instruments.

 – All testing in the Kent City Schools will be administered by qualified personnel.